Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

 In the case of GBM, we have an ensemble of base-learners which are not necessarily decision trees.
 The model output is then computed as where $y_i$ is the predicted value of the $i$-th regression model $\hat{h}_i(\bm{x}, \bm{w})$, $\beta_i$ is the weight associated with the prediction.
 Although trees are typically used as base-learners, in theory we might use any of the MIO-representable predictive models discussed in this section.

 \paragraph{Neural Networks.} We implement multi-layer perceptrons (MLP) with a rectified linear unit (ReLU) activation function, which form an MIO-representable class of neural networks~\citep{Grimstad2019, Anderson2020}.
 These networks consist of an input layer, $L-2$ hidden layer(s), and an output layer.
-In a given hidden layer $l$ of the network, with nodes $N^l$, the value of a node $i \in N^l$, denoted as $v_i^l$, is calculated using the weighted sum of the previous layer's node values, followed by the ReLU activation function, $\text{ReLU}(x) = \max\{0,x\}$.
-The value is given as

-where $\bm{\beta}_{i}^l$ is the coefficient vector for node $i$ in layer $l$.
-This nonlinear transformation of the input space over multiple nodes (and layers) allows MLPs to capture complex functions that other algorithms cannot adequately encode, making them a powerful class of models.
+This nonlinear transformation of the input space over multiple nodes (and layers) using the ReLU operator ($v = \max\{0,x\}$) allows MLPs to capture complex functions that other algorithms cannot adequately encode, making them a powerful class of models.

-Critically, the ReLU operator, $v = \max\{0,x\}$, can be encoded using linear constraints, as detailed in Appendix~\ref{appendix:mlp_relu}.
-The constraints for an MLP network can be generated recursively starting from the input layer, with a set of ReLU constraints for each node in each internal layer, $l\in\left\{2,\ldots,L-1\right\}$.
-This allows us to embed a trained MLP with an arbitrary number of hidden layers and nodes into an MIO.
-In a regression setting, the output layer $L$ consists of a single node that is a linear combination of the node values in layer $L-1$, so it can be encoded directly as
+Critically, the ReLU operator, $v = \max\{0,x\}$, can be encoded using linear constraints, as detailed in Appendix~\ref{appendix:mlp}.
+The constraints for an MLP network can be generated recursively starting from the input layer, which allows us to embed a trained MLP with an arbitrary number of hidden layers and nodes into an MIO.
+We refer to Appendix \ref{appendix:mlp} for details on the embedding of regression, binary classification, and multi-class classification MLP variants.

-In the binary classification setting, the output layer requires one neuron with a sigmoid activation function, $S(x) = \frac{1}{1+e^{-x}}$.
-The value is given as